elpollouk/Itokawa/README.md

 You can update to the latest code at any time by running `npm run prod-update` again or by clicking `Update` in the `Server` menu within the app.

+You can launch Itokawa again by running `npm start` in the Itokawa installation directory.

 ## Tested Command Stations
  * [Hornby eLink 1.07 (R8312)](https://www.hornby.com/uk-en/elink-and-railmaster-combination-pack.html)